Garfield Memorial Tablet in the Baltimore & Potomac R. R. Depot

 July 2, 1881 was the day President Garfield was shot by Charles Guiteau.

-{There are two answers to the question “Where was Garfield shot?”
-“In the back” and “At the 6th Street Station in Washington, DC.” this blogpost will examine the latter.}
+{There are two answers to the question, “Where was Garfield shot?”: “In the back” and “At the 6th Street Station in Washington, DC.” this blogpost will examine the latter.}

 This picture of the plaque appeared in Frank Leslie's Illustrated Weekly Newspaper, December 17, 1881, page 269.
-The addition of the word “shot” makes the meaning more clear.
+The addition of the word “shot” makes the meaning clear.

 The text accompanying the image in Leslie's says:

-A GARFIELD TABLET
+A GARFIELD TABLET.

 A MARBLE tablet was placed in the ladie's waiting-room of the Baltimore and Potomac depot at Washington, last week, to mark the spot where President Garfield was shot.
 The tablet is of American statuary marble, and consists of a sill resting upon two corbels, outside of which are two pilasters representing the ax and fasces.
-Two draped flags form a canopy over the the inscription in gold letters:
+Two draped flags form a canopy over the the inscription in gold letters:James Abram Garfield,President of the United States.Shot July 2, 1881.And the whole is surmounted by an eagle, with outstretched wings, holding in his talons a bundle of arrows and laurel-leaves.

-The Baltimore and Potomac Rail Road Depot (aka The Pennsylvania Depot) was located at 6th and B streets, where John Russell Pope's National Gallery of Art Building stands today.
+Washington's Baltimore and Potomac Rail Road Depot (aka The Pennsylvania Depot) was located at 6th and B streets, where John Russell Pope's National Gallery of Art Building stands today.
 B Street was renamed Constitution Avenue in 1931.

-The Baltimore an Potomac Railroad Depot.
+The Baltimore and Potomac Railroad Depot.

 Leslies, July 16, 1881, pictured the event this way: